ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 Please review the following to determine if any additional steps need to be taken:

+-  If you took your site offline in step 1 above, remove the offline file that was added to your web root.
 -  The :doc:`Version Notes </installation/version_notes>` will outline any
    version-specific changes that may need to be made.
 -  If you're updating from a previous version, you might need to sync your file